InFARMation Fall Series: Uncovering the Dirty Parts of Farming

 Although not everyone is interested in accessing land to grow food themselves, this generational land transfer will affect the future of the food system as a whole.
 We broke down reasons WHY these issues are important for all Oregonians (not just farmers!), such as watershed health, carbon sequestering, the fact that 98% of land ownership is white, rural economic development, and the accessibility of local food.

-Throughout the series we will hear about the inspiring hard work that farmers of color and organizations are doing to circumvent the barriers created by structural racism in the agricultural and financial system.
-We will discuss the biggest threats to Oregon’s farmland, different types of capital available, the importance of having a farm business plan, the benefits of collective farming, and how we can support our BIPOC farming community.
+Throughout the series we heard about the inspiring hard work that farmers of color and organizations are doing to circumvent the barriers created by structural racism in the agricultural and financial system.
+We discussed the biggest threats to Oregon’s farmland, different types of capital available, the importance of having a farm business plan, the benefits of collective farming, and how we can support our BIPOC farming community.
 Having these continued conversations and sharing resources is a good first step to protecting and preserving our farmland.
-We hope you can join us!

 February 23rd –

 Matt Shipkey – Matt has 13+ years of land conservation experience.
 He currently works for East Multnomah Soil and Water Conservation District as their Land Legacy Program Manager.
 EMSWCD works hard to make sure farm land stays protected for working farms.
 Conserving our finite and threatened resources and connecting people with the land fuels Matt’s passion for land conservation.